Tchez/brain-blog/notes/intro.md

 ---
-title: Notes – Home
+title: About the Notes
 sidebar_position: 0
 ---

-# Notes
+# About the Notes

+> Work in progress :warning:

-This is my public notebook — notes, summaries and references I find useful.
-Use the sidebar or pick a section below.
+This is my public notebook — where I document my projects, learning journeys and foundations I learned along the way.
+The notes help me organize the knowledge I acquired and document what I'm learning and my projects.

+Use the sidebar or choose a section below.

 import Link from '@docusaurus/Link';